Wayland Academy (Wisconsin): Academic facilities

-The Academic Building and Swan Library are the newest buildings on campus, completed in 1989.
+The Academic Building and Swan Library are two of the newest buildings on campus, completed in 1989.
 The Academic building houses the departments of mathematics, English, history, and modern and classical languages.
 Swan Library contains a student computer lab in addition to the 21,000 volume collection, including roughly 60 periodicals, and having first issue copies of several major magazines such as National Geographic.

 In recent years Kimberly Chapel has served primarily as home to the music department and as a meeting place for the student body.
 Built in 1958, the chapel is used for weekly assemblies and chapel services, as well as the annual Festival of Lessons and Carols, modeled after the original service at King's College in Cambridge, England.
 The chapel contains practice rooms and music studios on the lower level, while the chapel proper, with a Steinway Model B piano and a three-manual Moeller pipe organ, often functions as a music performance space,.

 Discovery Hall was dedicated in 1971 and is home to the science department.
 In addition to laboratories and classrooms, it contains a lecture hall and an observatory.